dquist/EventBus/README.md

 ## Usage
 ### Firing an Event

 The event bus is designed so that each event type is a unique class that inherits from the *Event* base class.
-This means that each application will need to create the event classes that are desired.
+This means that you will need to create the event classes that are specific to your application.
 There are two example event classes included in the project, *PlayerChatEvent* and *PlayerMoveEvent*.
-These are two events that you might commonly see in game development framework.
+These are two events that you might commonly see in a game development framework.
 Below you can observe the syntax for creating and firing a player chat event.

 ```c++
 Player player1("Player 1", 0, 0, 0); // Player instance with a name and default position